cbib/virhunter/README.md

 ## Training your own model

 You can train your own model, for example for a specific host species.
+Before training you need to collect sequence data for training for three reference datasets: _viruses_, _bacteria_ and _host_.

 Training requires execution of the following steps:
-- prepare the training dataset for the neural network module from fasta files with `prepare_ds_nn.py`
+- prepare the training dataset for the neural network module from fasta files with `prepare_ds_nn.py`.
+This step splits the reference datasets into fragments of fixed size (specified in the config.yaml file, see below)
 - prepare the training dataset for Random Forest classifier module with `prepare_ds_rf.py`
-- train neural network with `train_nn.py`
+- train the neural network module with `train_nn.py`
-- train Random Forest with `train_rf.py`
+- train the Random Forest module with `train_rf.py`

 To execute these steps you must first fill in the `config.yaml` and then launch the scripts consecutively providing them with the config file like this:
 ```shell
 python virhunter/prepare_ds_nn.py configs/config.yaml
 ```

 ## VirHunter config.yaml description